 5.6.1.1.1.
-Installing child restraints on the outer second-row seats
+Installing child restraints in the outer rear seat positions

-To securely install a child restraint on either of the outer second-row seats, there is important information to read and recommendations to follow.
+To securely install a child restraint on either of the outer rear seats, there is important information to read and recommendations to follow.

-ISOFIX^[1], top and lower tether attachment points can be used when installing a child restraint on the outer second-row seats.
+ISOFIX^[1], top and lower tether attachment points can be used when installing a child restraint on the outer rear seats.